-On April 5, 2021, the Bank is in the final stages of complying with the request of the BSP relative to the distribution of the shares of stock of the Pelaez family.
-Thereafter, the Bank will refresh its application for increase in its authorized capital stock with the SEC.

-With the approval of the SEC of the increase in its authorized capital stock, Management believes that the merger of the Bank with RBRI will proceed soon after.
+As of April 6, 2022, the Bank is still in the process of complying with the documentary requirements required by the BSP relative to the distribution of the shares of stock of the Pelaez family.
+Thereafter, the Bank will refresh its application for the increase in its authorized capital stock with the SEC.
+With the SEC's approval of the increase in its authorized capital stock, Management believes that the merger of the Bank with RBRI will proceed soon after.